osm-without-borders/cosmogony-data-dashboard/README.md

 ### Compute and test against references values

-You will need `python3` and a few dependancies you can install with `pipenv install`.
+You will need `python3` and a few dependancies you can install with `pipenv install --three`.

 To compute the number of zones for each kind of zones (volumetric stats) and test them again reference values, just type: